U8NWXD/oppia-wiki/Get-help.md

 ## How to Ask Good Questions

 At Oppia we don’t care how silly your question is!
 Just ensure your question is clear, and provide us enough information to help us resolve it faster.
-We've divided the questions into 2 categories - Setup related and General questions.
+We've divided the questions into 2 categories - Setup-related and General questions.
 You can start following the sections below to understand how you can ask each of them.

-### Setup related questions
+### Setup-related questions

 **Helpful advice**: You can choose any OS you’re comfortable with.
 However, most contributors use Linux or MacOS.
 Getting Oppia up and running on Windows can be a challenge.

 #### Before you ask a question

 1. You can setup/install Oppia by visiting [[this|Installing-Oppia]] page.
-Make sure you follow **all** the mentioned instructions from the beginning in a step by step manner.
+Make sure you follow **all** the mentioned instructions from the beginning in a step-by-step manner.

 2. Make sure each step succeeds (verify it with the expected behavior if mentioned in wiki).